 List of Government Franchises in India

 LIC Franchises also known as LIC Agents are Licensed selling agents to LIC India’s largest life insurance corporation.
 As a franchisee or an agent, you will guide all kinds of different clients upon various types of products relating to insurance.
 You would guide them towards the apt policies and guide throughout the procedure of claims processing.
-The basics are knowing the essentials to be a good communicator with awareness about insurance products and networking to source your clients.
-The franchise plays a
+Life insurance products are sold by agents of LIC, which is India’s largest life insurer.
+With over 1.3 million agents working for it across the country, LIC enjoys an almost 65% market share in the insurance segment.
+Combined, LIC agents account for premium income of more than ₹4 lakh crore in a year, and the top agents earn commissions of over ₹1 crore per annum.
+The growing insurance sector, with an annual growth rate of 15%, also offers ample opportunities for new agents.

 How to Apply for a Government Franchise